kinow/autosubmit/docs/source/usage/monitor.rst

                             type to be filtered
       --hide,               hide the plot
       --txt,                generates only txt status file
-      -nt                   --notransitive
+      --ctxt, --classictxt  generates only txt status file(AS <3.12 behaviour) -nt                   --notransitive
                                 prevents doing the transitive reduction when plotting the workflow -cw                   --checkwrapper